lydiayquevedo/thesis_project/README.md

 1. Experiment design and stimuli creation
 2. Coding the Lookit protocol generator in JSON and JavaScript
 3. Collect data from child and adult participants
-4. Download, compile, and clean CSV data files
+4. Download, compile, and clean CSV data files using Excel PowerQuery
-5. Run statistical analysis in RStudio
+5. Import data and run statistical analysis in RStudio
 6. Complete written thesis and defense with findings